 Bear spray can be very effective when it comes to deterring bears.
 Studies show that bear spray works 98% of the time when used for close-range encounters.

 This article will explain why bear spray is the top deterrent for repelling bears and how to use it.
 Plus, we provide a great buyers guide!
 Let’s take a look.

-A long time ago, people would use standard pepper spray as an ‘aggressive bear deterrent’ when hiking and camping.
-It worked to some extent, but there were situations where the weak pepper spray wouldn’t have any impact on the bear at all.
+People would use standard pepper spray as an ‘aggressive bear deterrent’ when hiking and camping a long time ago.
+It worked to some extent, but there were situations where the weak pepper spray wouldn’t impact the bear at all.
 This action would result in serious injury (and sometimes death).

 A group of bear researchers then decided to come up with a better method of protection.
 The bear spray was born.
 It was a stronger pepper spray and covered a greater area when the aerosol emitted.
 The result was far better protection from bears.

-Bear spray works by attacking the respiratory system of the bear, as well as hitting their eyes quite hard.
+Bear spray works by attacking the respiratory system of the bear and hitting their eyes quite hard.

 The spray is (mostly) formed of capsaicin (and related compounds), which comes from the chili pepper.
-Spraying bear spray at a bear is the equivalent of you rubbing chili peppers into your eyes, before eating a ton of them.
+Spraying bear spray at a bear is equivalent to rubbing chili peppers into your eyes before eating a ton of them.
 The strongest chili peppers you can find.
 It will temporarily blind the bear.
 It will make it difficult for them to breathe.
 When this happens, the last worry they have is continuing to attack you.